netmute/vim-simple-snippets/README.md

-Simple SnipMate snippets for VIM
+Simple UltiSnip snippets for VIM
 ================================

-This repository contains the most basic SnipMate snippets for Javascript and Ruby.
+This repository contains the most basic UltiSnip snippets for Javascript and Ruby.
 Plus a few additional ones for the Impact game engine.